Today I wanted to have a little (okay, massive) rant about Pull & Bear sizing.

 We’ve also ordered some shorts from Hollister, which again seems to cut a bit more generously, and has jeans that stretch a little where it’s needed.

-I’d love to know your experiences of this and how you approach the issue with sensitive teens – I don’t want Flea to buy into some retailer’s notion of what the “normal” body shape is.
+I’d love to know your experiences of this and how you approach the issue with sensitive teens.
+Do you have experience of the Pull & Bear sizing issues?
+I don’t want Flea to buy into some retailer’s notion of what the “normal” body shape is.
 I want her to understand that a healthy body is the ideal body, and if a retailer can’t understand that, then you spend your hard-earned elsewhere.